Lattice (group): Lattices in two dimensions: detailed discussion

 There are five 2D lattice types as given by the crystallographic restriction theorem.
-Below, the wallpaper group of the lattice is given in IUC notation, Orbifold notation, and Coxeter notation, along with a wallpaper diagram showing the symmetry domains.
+Below, the wallpaper group of the lattice is given in IUCr notation, Orbifold notation, and Coxeter notation, along with a wallpaper diagram showing the symmetry domains.
 Note that a pattern with this lattice of translational symmetry cannot have more, but may have less symmetry than the lattice itself.
 A full list of subgroups is available.
-For example below the hexagonal/triangular lattice is given twice, with full 6-fold and a half 3-fold reflectional symmetry.
+For example, below the hexagonal/triangular lattice is given twice, with full 6-fold and a half 3-fold reflectional symmetry.
 If the symmetry group of a pattern contains an n-fold rotation then the lattice has n-fold symmetry for even n and 2n-fold for odd n.

 For the classification of a given lattice, start with one point and take a nearest second point.
 For the third point, not on the same line, consider its distances to both points.
 Among the points for which the smaller of these two distances is least, choose a point for which the larger of the two is least.
 (Not logically equivalent but in the case of lattices giving the same result is just "Choose a point for which the larger of the two is least".)

 The five cases correspond to the triangle being equilateral, right isosceles, right, isosceles, and scalene.
 In a rhombic lattice, the shortest distance may either be a diagonal or a side of the rhombus, i.e., the line segment connecting the first two points may or may not be one of the equal sides of the isosceles triangle.
 This depends on the smaller angle of the rhombus being less than 60° or between 60° and 90°.